Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 Then you’ll see the average number of days in your local growing season.

-So, once you have calculated your number of frost-free days, we’re ready to dig in to the particulars of our vegetable seed needs.
+Now that you have calculated the number of frost-free days in your region, we’re ready to dig in to the particulars of our vegetable seed needs.

 Direct Sow Outdoors